lyz-code/blue-book/docs/linux/cookiecutter.md

 interactions.
 But you'll face the problem that these files are jinja2 templates of python files, so it's tricky to test them, due to syntax errors.

+## Debug failing template generation

+Sometimes the generation of the templates will fail in the tests, I've found that the easier way to debug why is to inspect the result object of the `result = cookies.bake()` statement with pdb.

+It has an `exception` method with `lineno` argument and `source`.
+With that information I've been able to locate the failing line.
+It also has a `filename` attribute but it doesn't seem to work for me.

 # References

 * [Git](https://github.com/cookiecutter/cookiecutter)